 Monster Roles and Patterns

-GM's can also make use of the Monster Patterns and Roles to 'fine-tune' encounter difficulty while still staying with the 'one monster per player' model.
-Some monsters have roles built in -- Dragons, for example, are always 'Threats'.
+GM's can also make use of Monster Patterns and Roles to 'fine-tune' encounter difficulty while still staying with the 'one monster per player' model.
+Some monsters SHOULD have roles built in -- Dragons, for example, are usually meant to be big, memorable opponents, and so should usually be 'Threats' or 'Legends' or even 'Villains'.
 This means that a single dragon counts as four monsters, but also deals out more damage, has more hit points and more attacks per round than any single monster would normally have.
-Frequently, monsters with roles can ignore the first several status conditions that are inflicted upon it.
+Frequently, monsters with roles can ignore one or several status conditions that are inflicted upon it.
 This allows GMs to create encounters where the party fights only a single monster (akin to the classic Pathfinder encounter model) but removes the danger of stun-locking the big bad and pummeling it to death.
 It's the boss fight at the end of the dungeon, and it should be challenging and memorable!

-Encounters are more than just a few monsters in a room.
-Setting the fight in an interesting place can also radically change the enjoyment of the fight.
+Encounters should be more than just a few monsters in a room.
+(Although every now and then, a vanilla slugfest is fine.)
+Setting the fight in an interesting place can radically change the enjoyment of the fight.
 A fight with brigands can be pretty dull, but a fight with brigands in a busy marketplace, dodging horse-drawn wagons, people carrying crates of produce and the town watch, well, that's pretty interesting!
 The point is to make each encounter fun.
-While there is a time and place for the "six monsters in a room" fight, it's just as important to have those fights where you have to get that unholy relic out of the lizard cultist's hands before he can complete his sacrifice to the elder god, all while sliding around on an ice-covered lake that's being bombarded with cannonfire from off-shore pirates.
+While there is a time and place for the "six monsters in a room" fight, it's just as important to have those fights where you have to get that unholy relic out of the lizard cultist's hands before he can complete his sacrifice to the elder god, all while sliding around on an ice-covered lake that's being bombarded with cannon fire from off-shore pirates.

-Another useful aspect of clearly describing the setting of a fight is it tells players what kinds of things are available for them to interact with.
+Another useful aspect of clearly describing the setting of a fight (setting the stage in your sandbox) is it tells players what kinds of things are available for them to interact with.
 In every Errol Flynn movie ever made, he has to fight backwards up a staircase and then swing on a chandelier to a balcony on the other side of the opera house.
 If you don't describe your scene, your players will never try crazy stunts like yanking a tapestry off the wall to temporarily entangle their foes.
 And crazy stunts make for more fun fights.

-I'm sure I don't need to mention that, as a GM, you should generally let crazy stunts work.
-Sure, make them roll an Acrobatics check, but if they don't completely tank the roll, let them do that cool thing.
+We hope we don't need to mention that, as a GM, you should generally let crazy stunts work.
+Sure, make them roll an Acrobatics or Might or Movement check, but if they don't completely tank the roll, let them do that cool thing.
+Average and Easy DC's for the encounter level are the best for feats of derring-do.
+If there are story implications for an action, THEN you can set the DC to a Challenging or Impossible.
+Once you set the DC, let the dice decide!
+Natural 1's and Natural 20's are the very life-blood of the D20 experience, you and your players should revel in both glorious successes and comical pratfalls.
 The more you reward players for creative play, the more they'll play creatively.

 Changing Up What "Winning" Means

 Another useful consideration for encounter design is to occasionally set up encounters where the victory condition isn't just "kill all the bad guys".
 This is especially useful if you have a villain you'd prefer the players not kill.
 It's bad story-telling to have the villain get away for no other reason than you need to use him later.
 You need to give the players something to do that lets them "win" the fight, while still allowing you, as the GM, to keep your bad guy alive.
 This can mean rescuing the hostage seconds before the pendulum axe-blade cuts her to ribbons, or keeping the bad guy from successfully stealing a McGuffin and forcing him to flee.
-It can also mean a fight where the players have to use non-lethal tactics or they'll be tried for murder (though, given the -4 penalty to deal [Non-Lethal Damage]] with most weapons, you should use this one sparingly).
+It can also mean a fight where the players have to use less lethal tactics or they'll be tried for murder.
 Stopping a ritual, turning off some terrible golem-spewing machine, getting the king out of the burning building or destroying the evil book are all great ways to turn a fight into something other than a murder-brawl.
 Of course, there's nothing wrong with murder-brawls in gaming.
 In fact, most encounters should just be "kill the bad guys".
 But sometimes it's nice to change things up a bit.